 Dental Implant Bone Grafting-Methods

-There are a variety of methods that dentists in garland use for dental implant bone grafting.
+There are a variety of methods that dentists in Baltimore use for dental implant bone grafting.

 Block bone grafting involves removing a bone from another part of the body of the patient.
 Autogenous bone for the purpose of grafting is normally taken from the hip or chin of the patient, implanted in the region that requires tooth replacement, and allowed to grow and heal for a minimum of three to six months.
 Any bone that is taken from the areas outside the mouth will need to be removed in a hospital by a qualified orthopedic surgeon, and then given to the dentist.